-Peridot Mesa – Arizona Super Bloom
+Wildflower Photography at Peridot Mesa, an Arizona Super Bloom

 I just finished editing my early April wildflower blooms.
 These are all from Peridot Mesa located in San Carlos, Arizona, on the San Carlos Apache Indian Reservation.
 The mesa is about 3 km in diameter and is capped by a basalt flow 3 to 6 meters thick that originated from a volcanic cone located in the Southwest corner of the mesa.